top of page

 Japan has its own unique business customs.

-There is still a strong top-down approach especially in large companies.
+There is still a strong top-down approach, especially in large companies.

-There are also differences in business manners.
+There are also differences in business etiquette.

 2.Language barrier